-Following the Norman Conquest of 1066 A.D., the British Monarchy would call together advisors and grant taxes to defend the Kingdom.
-This assemblage consisted of "higher Clergy, Earls and Barons of Nobility and later Knights of the Realm."
-By the Thirteenth Century, "the British Parliament was enlarged to include...
+Following the Norman Conquest of 1066 A.D., the British Monarchy called together a group of individuals to act as advisors and grant taxes to defend the Kingdom.6 This group consisted of "higher Clergy, Earls and Barons of Nobility and later Knights of the Realm."
+By the Thirteenth Century, "the British Parliament was enlarged to include ...
 Freemen who owned their land free and clear, who were called 'Freeholders."
 Almost 600 years later, the term Freeholder found its way to North America.

-In 1664, Lord John Berkeley and Sir George Carteret as the "lords proprietors" of the province of New-Caesarea, or New Jersey, issued a series of concessions and agreements "to and
+In 1664, Lord John Berkeley and Sir George Carteret as the "lords proprietors" of the province of Nova-Caesarea, or New Jersey, issued a series of concessions and agreements "to and